 The Foxtail Fern is a great pick for any outdoor or indoor scenario or setting with pine needle-like leaves, thick and bushy stems, and vibrant green colours.

 Also known as the Asparagus Densiflorus or Myers Fern, these plants are perennial evergreens part of the asparagus family.
+Don't miss our complete growing guide on Asparagus fern or Asparagus setaceus.

 Originating from South Africa, the Foxtail Fern utilizes seeds to reproduce rather than spores.
 Boasting beautiful feather-like stems, these plants produce white flowers that will later become tiny red berries during spring.